WOLF CHILDREN AME & YUKI

 - Kobayashi Issa (b.
 1763)

-I am a writer and translator in northwestern Illinois.
+I am a writer and translator in northern Wisconsin.
 I grew up in San Francisco in a family of book-loving artists, dreaming of moving to the country.
-After studying political science at Amherst College, I worked at farms across the United States and Canada before moving to rural Japan, where I spent close to a decade writing, growing organic rice and vegetables, and absorbing a second culture.
-I returned to the United States in 2014 and currently live with my family in a small town on the banks of the beautiful Rock River.
-Along the way I’ve reported on the environment and architecture for many national publications and translated a growing stack of books from Japanese to English.
-Over the past several years I’ve had the enormous pleasure of researching and writing Eating Wild Japan: Tracking the Culture of Foraged Foods, which ties together three of the things I care most about: food, nature, and Japanese culture.
+After studying political science at Amherst College, I moved to rural Japan, where I spent nine years writing, growing organic rice and vegetables, and absorbing a second culture.
+I returned to the United States in 2014 and currently live with my family on an island in Lake Michigan.
+Along the way I’ve reported on the environment and architecture for many national publications and translated more than 25 books from Japanese to English.
+I recently had the enormous pleasure of researching and writing Eating Wild Japan, which ties together three of the things I care about most: food, nature, and Japanese culture.
 (Drawing of me by Paul Poynter)

 "A beautiful and thoughtful exploration of the deep relationship--past and present--between people and wild plants in one of the world's richest foraging regions.”